Cisco AMP Threat Grid – Cloud and Cisco Umbrella Integration Overview

 Next, in the Policy wizard, add a security setting to the policy you're editing:

-- In the Security Settings to enforce pull-down, select a security setting that includes the Block for AMP Threat Grid setting.
+- In the Security Settings pull-down, select a security setting that includes the Cisco Amp Threat Grid setting.

 Reporting on AMP Threat Grid Security Events

-Note: If Threat Grid integration is disabled, it will not appear in the Security Categories filter.
+Note: If Cisco AMP Threat Grid integration is disabled, it will not appear in the Security Categories filter.